cloud-bulldozer/airflow-kubernetes/dags/nocp/docs/nocp_benchmarks.md

 * tool is run from the jump host
 * user has to manually setup needed packages in the jump host
 * airflow will run only one task i.e benchmark task
-* user provided script for benchmark task should handle everything like triggering the tool on jump host, scrapping metrics, pushing data to snappy and cleanup.
+* user provided script for benchmark task should handle everything like triggering the tool on jump host or scrapping metrics

 ## Adding the new workload